MikeLimpus/CSCI-240/Exam3Notes.md

     Understand what is required for interrupt-driven I/O to occur (including priority)

 Question types include Fill-in-the-Blank, True/False, LC-3 Program Snippets, Short Answers, Program Interpretation, and a Programming Component.

+### Components of assembly language instructions

+*LABEL* OPERATOR OPERANDS ; *COMMENT*

+### Psuedo-ops

+  - Not technically LC-3 instructions
+  - Operators for the assembler, not for the LC-3 itself

+List of psuedo-ops:

+  .END
+  .ORIG
+  .BLKW
+  .FILL
+  .STRINGZ
+  .EXTERNAL